MLHale/GenCyber-web-content/day1/github-primer.md

 Here is an open pull request that compares the master branches across the two repositories.
 >![forkpullopen](../img/primer/forkpullopen.png)

-The `robinagandhi` user is now notified of a pull request on his hello-world repository.
-He examines the suggested changes, and in this case the files can be automatically merged.
+The `robinagandhi` user is now notified of a pull request on his hello-world repository.He examines the suggested changes, and in this case the files can be automatically merged.
 >![forkmerge](../img/primer/forkmerge.png)

 In cases where files cannot be merged automatically, discussions around the pull request can help to resolve the conflicts manually.
 In this case that won't be necessary.
 With a few more simple clicks the changes are merged.
 Your peer will see something like this to confirm the merge: